-The course is delivered over a period of three months, with a combination of private study and three in-person tutorials.
+The course is delivered over a period of three months, with a combination of private study and six virtual tutorials.

-Will the in-person Tutorials be recorded?
+Will the Virtual Tutorials be recorded?

-Due to data protection laws, we do not guarantee that in-person tutorials will be recorded.
+Due to data protection laws, we do not guarantee that virtual tutorials will be recorded.
 CIARB is committed to supporting candidates to be successful in their courses and to achieve successful outcomes in their assessments.
-We therefore strongly recommend candidates attend all scheduled in-person tutorials.
+We therefore strongly recommend candidates attend all scheduled virtual tutorials.

-Our in-person tutorials are designed to be interactive teaching and learning experiences taught by Senior Tutors who will assess your individual needs.
-Candidates therefore will be at a disadvantage if they do not attend all in-person tutorials.
+Our virtual tutorials are designed to be interactive teaching and learning experiences taught by Senior Tutors who will assess your individual needs.
+Candidates therefore will be at a disadvantage if they do not attend all virtual tutorials.